newplayerdev/SlotMachine/README.md

 # SlotMachine
 A simple PMMP 5 plugin implementing a `/slot` command, opening a GUI menu, simulating a slot machine.

 ⚠ Early version of this plugin, economy system is not yet implemented, given this plugin is open source, you can always clone it and add it yourself if I never implement it.
+Please feel free to like this repo or open issues if you encounter some issues or if you'd like some further improvements.

 <img width="342" height="149" alt="image" src="https://github.com/user-attachments/assets/7e52cea7-22f7-4763-a7bc-3cbf47d3ab35" />